This post may contain affiliate links which won’t change your price but will share some commission.

 - Press “pressure cook” and make sure the setting is for “high.”

 - Use the arrows to adjust the time to 7 minutes.

-- Once the cooking time is complete, you can use either the natural-release or quick-release to unlock the lid.
+- Once the cooking time is complete, you use the natural-release for five minutes and then quick-release the rest of the pressure to unlock the lid.